Breaking Down the Chargeback Process: A Step-By-Step Guide

 - Card Network: The card brands (Visa, Mastercard, etc.) that oversee the process.

-While all are affected, the amount of direct involvement each party has can vary from case to case.
-Requirements will change depending on which bank or card network is involved.
+Requirements will change depending on which bank or card network is attached to the claim.
 Each time a player is introduced into the process, there will be additional layers of cost, bureaucracy, and paperwork.
 There will be more input at each stage, as well.

 The Chargeback Process: A Step-by-Step Guide